 In November there is a special opportunity to remember loved ones who have died.

 On the first Sunday of November at 4pm, we invite families to our annual Parish Memorial Service to remember and give thanks for lives of those we have loved and lost.
 This is a very sensitively led service in which there is an opportunity to light a candle of remembrance.
 Afterwards a light tea is served and there is time to talk if it is helpful.
 Everyone is welcome at this service.
-If you would like a name read out, please email Lesley, our parish administrator.
+If you would like a name read out, please email Jeff, our parish administrator.